 • Denver Public Library Special Collections — local history of the 1989-1995 construction

-• Leo Tanguma public statements on the DIA murals (1994, 2016)
+• Leo Tanguma public statements on the DIA murals (1994, 2007, 2016)

-• Luis Jiménez obituary and sculpture-completion records (El Paso Times, June 2006 and subsequent)
+• Luis Jimenez obituary and sculpture-completion records (El Paso Times, June 2006 and subsequent)

 BUILD YOUR CASE